FuelLabs/fuels-ts/apps/docs/src/guide/types/vectors.md

 <<< @/../../docs-snippets/test/fixtures/forc-projects/bytecode-input/src/main.sw#vector-bytecode-input-sway{ts:line-numbers}

-To pass in some bytecode to this function, you can make use of the `arrayify` function to convert the bytecode file contents into a `Vec<u8>` type and pass it to the function like this:
+To pass bytecode to this function, you can make use of the `arrayify` function to convert the bytecode file contents into a `UInt8Array`, the TS compatible type for Sway's `Vec<u8>` type and pass it the function like so:

 <<< @/../../docs-snippets/src/guide/types/vector.test.ts#vector-bytecode-input-ts{ts:line-numbers}